-Kieran Curtis is the Vice Chairperson of Brighter Communities Worldwide.
+Kieran Curtis is the Chairperson of Brighter Communities Worldwide.
 Kieran has volunteered with Brighter Communities Worldwide in Londiani on many occasions since 2005.

 Kieran is a key member of the Incident Management Team in Brighter Communities Worldwide – involved with reviewing, adapting and updating the incident management plan regularly.
 Kieran was a key player in initial development of logistical plans and Incident Management Plans for Brighter Communities Worldwide.

 Kieran has a Scouting background, and in 2012 during Irish Girl Guides CAMP 101, the risk management process was devised and managed by Kieran.

 Kieran is an IT Project Manager in AIB with experience in assessing the feasibility, analysing the risks vs cost benefit of proposed changes; project planning, tracking costs against budget; maintaining risk and issues logs.